dotnet/designs/proposed/resource-limit.md

         // Fast synchronous attempt to acquire resources
-        // Set requestedCount to 0 to get whether resource limit has been reached abstract Resource Acquire(long requestedCount);
+        // Set requestedCount to 0 to get whether resource limit has been reached abstract ResourceLease Acquire(long requestedCount);

-        // Wait until the requested resources are available
+        // Wait until the requested resources are available or resources can no longer be acquired
-        // Set requestedCount to 0 to wait until resource is replenished abstract ValueTask<Resource> AcquireAsync(long requestedCount, CancellationToken cancellationToken = default);
+        // Set requestedCount to 0 to wait until resource is replenished abstract ValueTask<ResourceLease> WaitAsync(long requestedCount, CancellationToken cancellationToken = default);
     }

-    // Represents a resource obtained from the limiter.
-The user disposes this type to release the acquired resources. public struct Resource : IDisposable
+    // Represents a resource lease obtained from the limiter.
+The user disposes this type to release the acquired resources. public struct ResourceLease : IDisposable
     {
-        // This represents whether resource acquisition was successful public bool IsAcquired{ get; }
+        // This represents whether resource lease acquisition was successful public bool IsAcquired{ get; }

         // This represents additional metadata that can be returned as part of a call to Acquire/AcquireAsync